day trip to Plymouth Massachussetts

 Visit Plymouth Rock

+You can’t miss a visit to Plymouth Rock!
 This famous boulder in Pilgrim Memorial State Park marks where the settlers are thought to have landed on shore.

 Plymouth Rock is encased in a granite canopy along the Plymouth harbor and resembles a Greek-style Portico.

-I think we build up this image of what we thought Plymouth Rock would look like, and it was nothing like what I imagined.
-The Rock was smaller than I thought!
+I must say, our first sighting of Plymouth Rock was underwhelming though.
+I think we built up this image of what Plymouth Rock would look like, and it was nothing like what I imagined.

 We learned that during an attempt to haul Plymouth Rock into the town square, the rock broke in half.